Alcohol Withdrawal Management

 Delirium tremens (DTs), the most serious complication of alcohol withdrawal, occur in 3-5% of hospitalized patients.
 About 33% of patients with withdrawal seizures may progress to DTs if untreated.

-Symptoms typically peak around day 5 and last 2-3 days but may persist up to 7 days.
+Symptoms usually peak around day 5 and last 2-3 days but may persist up to 7 days.
 This stage requires emergency medical care and ICU-level management.

-• Other signs/symptoms: Vivid visual hallucinations (cannot distinguish these from reality), very rapid heartbeat, dangerously high blood pressure, high fever, and drenching sweats.
+Signs/Symptoms: Severe confusion with fluctuating awareness, vivid visual hallucinations, very rapid heartbeat, dangerously high blood pressure, high fever, and drenching sweats.

 Resolution of Withdrawal

-With appropriate medical care, alcohol withdrawal can be managed safely and comfortably, allowing patients to transition into long-term treatment and recovery support.
+With appropriate medical care, alcohol withdrawal can be managed safely and comfortably.

 Acute Alcohol Withdrawal Management

 The risk of complicated withdrawal increases with heavy or prolonged alcohol use, multiple prior withdrawal episodes, or a history of withdrawal seizures or delirium tremens.
-Additional risk factors include co-occurring medical or psychiatric conditions, age over 65, and dependence on other sedating medications such as benzodiazepines, barbiturates, sleep medications, opioids, or other sedatives.
+Additional risk factors include co-occurring medical or psychiatric conditions, age over 65, and dependence on other sedating medications.

 Screening Tools

-AUDIT-PC (Alcohol Use Disorders Identification Test – Piccinelli Consumption)
+AUDIT-PC (Alcohol Use Disorders Identification Test – Piccinelli Consumption): Assesses drinking patterns and increased withdrawal risk.

 Monitoring Tools